 Thermal Conditions of Buildings

 It can be important to keep your roof cold to prevent ice dams and rims of ice that may trap water and cause further problems.
-A cold roof can help keep snow on a roof to stay frozen, this is important to prevent thawing snow to create water runoff and create additional issues.
-Accumulation of heat in an attic due to wall gaps, unblocked walls, openings around pipes, and other fixtures can keep the ceiling warmer and melt the bottom layer of snow.
+Cold temperatures can significantly affect building materials, and a cold roof can help keep snow on a roof to stay frozen.
+This is important to prevent thawing snow from creating water runoff and additional issues.
+Accumulation of heat in an attic due to wall gaps unblocked walls, openings around pipes, and other fixtures can keep the ceiling warmer and melt the bottom layer of snow.

-Melting snow can cause ice dams that may ultimately lead to leaks damaging ceiling, walls, roof structure, and insulation.
+Melting snow can cause ice dams that may ultimately lead to leaks, damaging ceilings, walls, roof structures, and insulation.
 Eventually, the ice dam may break down and fail, releasing with enough force to bring snow or even equipment down with it.
 This may not only create significant damage to a roof, but it can also create safety hazards with serious injury potential.

-Help keep the roof cold and prevent ice dam formation by ensuring effective insulation between the attic and ceiling.
+Help keep the roof cold and prevent ice dam formation by ensuring that there is effective insulation between the attic and ceiling.
 If your building or warehouse has an attic, make sure the heat does not become trapped to warm the roof.
-The introduction of cool air along with efficient insulation helps ensure maintaining a cold roof.
+The introduction of cool air along with efficient insulation helps ensure a cold roof.

 Consideration for Roof Material and Obstructions